Top 6 Hiking Boots for Wide Feet – 2026 Trail-Tested Picks

 5. Oboz Bridger Mid Waterproof

 The Oboz Bridger Mid Waterproof is perfect if you want a solid and supportive boot that’s also available in wide sizes.
-Oboz boots are also famous for their well-cushioned footbeds and the Bridger is no exception.
+Oboz boots are also famous for their well-cushioned footbeds, and the Bridger is no exception.
 The boot is designed with a wider fit in mind.

 Its O FIT insole provides superior arch support, and the sturdy rubber toe cap ensures protection on rocky or uneven terrain.
 This model also features a B-DRY waterproof membrane, ensuring your feet stay dry even in wet or rainy conditions.